revl/svn_replay/README.md

   username-password pair or a scalar if providing only the username will suffice.

+- `PreserveRevisionAuthors` determines whether original revision authors are preserved when committing to the target repository.
+  This parameter is enabled by default.

 - `PreserveRevisionTimestamps` determines whether commit timestamps of the original revisions are preserved.
 This functionality is enabled by default; set the parameter to `0` if the original